 We make a lot of different spinach recipes throughout the year.
-Spinach is a versitile green that can be eaten and cooked a bunch of different ways.
+Spinach is a versatile green that can be eaten and cooked a bunch of different ways.
 We love a cold spinach dip for any big game or holiday party.
 We also love fresh spinach salad during the growing season.
 And nothing goes better with a steak than creamed spinach.
-Spinach is quite nutritious and it makes a great addition to an omlette or a sandwich.
+Spinach is quite nutritious and it makes a great addition to an omelette or a sandwich.
 Before we get to some of our favorite spinach recipes, here's some nutrient information...

 One cup of raw spinach contains: